Women in chess: Coaching

-Gender differences in chess achievement

-Judit Polgár, generally considered the strongest female player of all time, was at one time the eighth highest rated player in the world, and remains the only woman to have ever been rated in the world's top ten.
-Three women, Maia Chiburdanidze, Polgár, and Hou Yifan, have been ranked in the world's top 100 players.
+Research

+Male chess players greatly outnumber female chess players at all age levels and in the vast majority of tournaments, often by a factor of ten or higher.
 Analysis of rating statistics of German players in an article from 2009 by Merim Bilalić, Kieran Smallbone, Peter McLeod, and Fernand Gobet indicated that although the highest-rated men were stronger than the highest-rated women, the difference (usually more than 200 rating points) was largely accounted for by the relatively smaller pool of women players (only one-sixteenth of rated German players were women).
 In 2020, psychologist and neuroscientist Wei Ji Ma summarized the state of research on women in chess as "there is currently zero evidence for biological differences in chess ability between the genders" but added "that does not mean that there are certainly no such differences."

-Possible reasons

 Chess players, both men and women, have speculated on the reasons behind the gap in chess achievements by women compared to men.
 Some women players believe the major reason is due to cultural expectations and bias.
 Jennifer Shahade, a FIDE Woman Grandmaster and the women's program director at the United States Chess Federation (USCF), said there is a large drop-off of girls at the USCF around the ages of 12 and 13, which she attributes to the lack of a social network for girls that age in chess.
 Polgár said that society and some parents may weaken the desire of young female chess players to improve, and that women were often held back by lower ambition by choosing to compete in all-women tournaments rather than open tournaments.
 Jovanka Houska, an International Master and Woman Grandmaster, argued that overconfidence by boys gives an advantage over girls.

 In a 2007 study at the University of Padua, male and female players of similar ability were matched up with each other on online games.
 When the players were unaware of their opponent's sex, female players won slightly under half their games.
 When female players were told their opponent was male, they played less aggressively, and they won about one in four games.
 However, when female players were told their opponent was female, even though they were actually male, they were as aggressive as the male players and won about one in two games.
 The researchers argued that gender stereotypes may have led female players to lower their self-esteem and self-confidence when they know they are playing male players, causing them to play defensively which worsened their performance.
+Attempts to replicate this result with the analysis of chess databases has produced inconsistent results.